-Use the flap-damping commands to enable or disable the flap-damping setting.
+Use the flap-damping commands to enable or disable the flap-damping setting or to display flap-damping information.

 Enabling this setting blocks the advertisement of a route until the route becomes stable.
 Flap damping allows the security device to contain routing instability at an AS border router, adjacent to the region where instability occurs.